 Affordable: Promoting symphonic music as a financially viable and engaging entertainment option for all members of the community.

-An important aspect of fulfilling the KSO’s mission remains the KSO’s annual free Education Outreach programs for all area schools.
-After careful consideration, planning and in compliance with the KY’s Healthy at Work guidelines, the KSO will present its 26th Education Outreach Series at 7Hills Church in Florence and virtually on October 20, 2020.
+After careful consideration, planning and in compliance with the KY’s Healthy at Work guidelines, the KSO will present its 29th Subscription Series in person and virtually beginning October 31, 2020 in venues which allow for proper social distancing.

 KSO General Manager, Angela Williamson, is responsible for creating and implementing the COVID-19 response plan.
 She is coordinating with 7Hills Church, and staying apprised to information from experts in the cultural field, reviewing internal policies, and following CDC and KY mandates.